MichaelAllenWarner/MichaelAllenWarner.github.io/_posts/2019-05-24-restricting-user-input-on-a-number-type-input-box-in-react.md

 That’s an empty string at the end, and this code works exactly as expected: it clears the box on a bad input (you can see it in action [here](https://michaelallenwarner.github.io/react-number-input-example/public/vanilla.html)).
 So I’m confident that the issue is related to React.

 Whatever the cause, it’s good to be aware of this behavior (and to have a fix!).
-Check out my [React Sudoku Solver](https://github.com/MichaelAllenWarner/react-sudoku-solver) to see the fix put to good use.
+Check out my [React Sudoku Solver](https://github.com/MichaelAllenWarner/react-sudoku-solver) to see the fix put to good use. **EDIT, 7/23/19**: This code now uses the superior workaround mentioned in the edit at the top of this post.